VathanakSol/VathanakSol/README.md

   </a>
 </p>

-### 📅 Roadmap
-- [x] Completed JavaScript and TypeScript courses
-- [ ] Learn GraphQL and Prisma
-- [ ] Set up CI/CD pipelines with GitHub Actions

 ### 💻 About Me
-- 🔭 Working on full-stack development with React and Node.js.
+- 🔭 Working on full-stack development with React and Next.js.
-- 🌱 Learning about DevOps, Docker, and Kubernetes.
+- 🌱 Learning about DevOps, Docker, Jenkins and Kubernetes.
 - 👯 Open to collaborating on open-source projects!

 ![Coding](https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif)